The $109,000 Problem Hiding in Your Phone System

 You just lost a $3,500 job.
 And you don't even know it happened.

-In our analysis of 13,175 calls from 45 home services contractors over 7 months, we found that 74.1% of calls went completely unanswered.
+According to industry research, 62% of calls to home service businesses go unanswered, with missed calls costing significant revenue.
+In our analysis of 130,175 calls from 45 home services contractors over 7 months, we found that 74.1% of calls went completely unanswered.
 That's three out of every four potential customers calling someone else.

 For multi-location businesses, this problem multiplies.
 A franchise with 5 locations receiving 42 calls per month each handles 210 total calls.
 At a 74.1% miss rate, that's 156 missed calls every month.
 If just 20% would have converted at $3,500 average job value, you're losing $109,200 per month—over $1.3 million per year.

-This playbook shows you how to fix it with intelligent multi-location call routing, overflow strategies, and centralized management that actually works.
+85% of customer service leaders will pilot conversational GenAI in 2025.
+This playbook shows you how to fix it with intelligent call routing, overflow strategies, and centralized management that actually works.

 The Multi-Location Call Routing Problem